nordeim/RAG_with_DeepSeek_R1/code_analysis_gemini_rag_app-v6.md

 *   **Included a note about Elasticsearch setup and index management**.
 *   **Updated the abstract and conclusion to reflect the key findings and recommendations**.
 *   **Ensured citations are consistent with the provided links and relevant to the discussed topics.**

-This updated research paper provides a more thorough and actionable analysis of the `rag_app-v6.py` RAG system, highlighting both its advancements and areas for further improvement.
 ```